giomagg/DDPS_Nordstream_Maggi_Denart/README.md

 <a name="conclusion"></a>
 ## Conclusion
 <p align="justify">
 Our analysis has looked at the Twitter discourse surrounding the Nord Stream pipeline sabotage and fully confirmed H<sub>1</sub>, partially H<sub>2</sub>, while H<sub>3</sub> was found to be quite different from our expectations.
-Overall, we can see that the Twitter debate around Nord Stream did indeed reflect the popular rumours already pushed forward in the public discourse.
+Overall, we can see that the Twitter debate around Nord Stream did indeed reflect the popular rumors already pushed forward in the public discourse.
 Our study did not find substantial discrepancies between the two – although it did find that the prevalence of some topics relative to others (such as the "US-to-blame" and the "Russia-to-blame") were not represented in equal shares – both in the number of tweets and in the number of people in the different communities.
 </p>

 <p align="justify">